Plovdiv Guide

 Most shops and restaurants accept credit cards, but it’s best to have some leva in cash for smaller businesses.

-Plovdiv is generally a safe city, but be careful with your valuables, especially in busy areas.
+Plovdiv is generally a safe city, but be careful with your valuables, especially in busy areas like the Kapana district or the main pedestrian street, Knyaz Alexander I.

 Plovdiv is also famous for its cultural festivals.
 If you can, time your visit to one of them, such as the Plovdiv Jazz Festival or the Night of Museums and Galleries.